seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **DEMETRIUS**
 And therein, hellish dog, thou hast undone.
-Woe to her chance, and damn’d her loathed choice!
+Woe to her chance, and damn'd her loathed choice!
 Accursed the offspring of so foul a fiend!

 **CHIRON**